This post highlights the following:

-Speech2RTT is being offered at no cost until October 1, 2018, at which time a $12 annual fee will be assessed for continued use;
+Speech2RTT is being offered at no cost until October 1, 2018, at which time the following pricing will go into effect:

 5. How Speech2RTT is different than any other real time text (RTT) application;

-Speech2RTT® handles all of the following processes, locally, on your Android smart phone in real time using your smart phone’s memory, CPU, and storage space:
+Speech2RTT® handles all of the following processes, locally, on your Android smart phone in real time:

 - Speech Recognition;

 - Error Correction;